The Outlaw (play): History

 The young Strindberg had written four plays by this time in his life, but none of them had met with any success.
 He was still in University and struggling to pay his tuition due to a dispute with his father who had cut off support.
 A friend, Eisen, suggested he write some plays purposefully designed for acceptance at the Royal Theater.
 For this he wrote two one-act plays, In Rome and The Outlaw.
 In Rome was accepted and saw eleven performances at the Dramaten, and on its strength The Outlaw was also accepted for performance.
-The Outlaw opened at the Royal Theatre on 16 October 1871 and was first published in December 1876.
+The Outlaw opened at the Royal Theatre on 16 October 1871 and was first published in December 1876 in the magazine Nu.

 The play was little regarded by critics, but the King of Sweden, Charles XV, was so impressed with The Outlaw he summoned Strindberg to see him.
 Strindberg thought it was a joke, but after confirming by telegram he attended the summons.
 As related by biographer Warner Oland: